-A member of Shea Ralph’s inaugural coaching staff at Vanderbilt, Kevin DeMille is in his first season as an assistant coach with the Commodores in 2021-22 after joining Ralph’s staff in April 2021.
+A member of Shea Ralph’s inaugural coaching staff at Vanderbilt, the 2023-24 season is Kevin DeMille’s third as an assistant coach after coming to Vanderbilt in April 2021.

 With seven years of experience in various roles with the UConn women’s basketball program with Ralph and head coach Geno Auriemma, DeMille joins Vanderbilt after five seasons at George Washington and comes to the program with eight trips to the NCAA Tournament and five victories in the title game under his belt.